airbytehq/airbyte/airbyte-cdk/python/README.md

 All tests are located in the `unit_tests` directory.
 Run `pytest --cov=airbyte_cdk unit_tests/` to run them.
 This also presents a test coverage report.

+#### Publishing a new version to PyPi
+1. Bump the package version in `setup.py`
+2. Open a PR
+3. An Airbyte member must comment `/publish-cdk --dry-run=<true or false>`.
+Dry runs publish to test.pypi.org.

 ## Coming Soon
-* Full OAuth 2.0 support
+* Full OAuth 2.0 support (including refresh token issuing flow via UI or CLI)
 * Airbyte Java HTTP CDK
 * CDK for Async HTTP endpoints (request-poll-wait style endpoints)
 * CDK for other protocols